nicoolivaresg/stare.js-server/README.md

 ## Todo
 - Documentation
-- metrics that requires html/text (remove whitespaces produced by scraper)
+- More examples
-  - length.js
+- Travis-CI integration
-  - perspicuity.js
+- Test script
+- metrics/perspicuity Support for languages other than ['en-us', 'es', 'fr']
+- personal SERP support (like metrics)